๐Ÿ”ฆ Belize ATM Cave: Firsthand Review & Tips

 The ATM Cave is my most memorable experience in Belize.

-• The journey to the Crystal Maiden is adventurous.
-It requires some swimming, climbing over rocks in dim light, and carefully walking through a fragile portion with just socks on.
+• The journey is adventurous, requiring some swimming, climbing over rocks in dim light, and carefully walking through a fragile portion with just socks.

-• Learning about the Maya culture while being close to multiple skeletons is remarkable.
+• Learning about the Maya culture in close proximity to multiple skeletons is remarkable.

 Read on for the ATM cave’s itinerary.